Universal Quantum Computer Simulation of 50 Qubits on Europe`s First Exascale Supercomputer Harnessing Its Heterogeneous CPU-GPU Architecture: Innovations Realized

 Exploiting the asynchronous stream feature provided by CUDA, packing and unpacking data during the send and receive operations of MPI reduces the time to perform the inter-GH200 communication by approximately \qty{10}{\percent}.

 In principle, the number of inter-GH200 data exchanges could be further reduced through independent preprocessing of the gate sequence, an approach external to JUQCS (see also \autoref{sec:adder}).
-As this represents a nontrivial challenge, it lies beyond the scope of the present work and is planned for future investigation.
+As this represents a nontrivial challenge, it lies beyond the scope of the present work and is planned for future investigation. {Other approaches for communication optimization, such as discussed in Refs.~\cite{Jiao2023,Xu2024}, might be beneficial.}